wilkens-teaching/info3350-f23/setup/README.md

 ## Concepts

 This course uses python.
-Specifically, we'll use python in conjunction Jupyter notebooks, which are documents that integrate code, outputs, and documentation in a single file.
+Specifically, we'll use python in conjunction with Jupyter notebooks, which are documents that integrate code, outputs, and documentation in a single file.

 To make this work, you need a few things: